Consensys/verax-documentation/developer-guides/for-attestation-issuers/encoding-attestation-data.md

 ## Encoding Nested Data

-Sometime a schema is a bit more complicated, in that it contains more than just a flat data structure, and may contain nested data structure like so:
+Sometimes a schema is a bit more complicated, in that it contains more than just a flat data structure, and may contain nested data structure like so:

 {% code overflow="wrap" %}
 ```